-10 Tips for Communicating with Someone Who has Dementia
+10 Tips for Communicating a Loved One Who Has Alzheimer’s or Dementia

-- Speak clearly, slowly and in simple terms.
-Avoid
+- Speak clearly, slowly, and in simple terms.
+Avoid complex sentences.

 - Use a warm, calm voice, avoid being condescending, or using baby talk.

 - Avoid distractions and find a comfortable and quiet place where the person can focus on your conversation.